Nandinipatil1410/Team-Anvesha-Encode-Hackathon/README.md

 ## Future Enhancements

-- **Improved Voice Modulation**: Enhance the voice experience to reflect different tones and emotions.
 - **Extended Customer Segmentation**: Add more advanced filters for targeting specific customer types.
 - **Integration with CRM Systems**: Link the chatbot to customer management systems for better data tracking.

----

-Let me know if you need further adjustments!